vuestorefront/storefront-ui/apps/docs/components/blocks/Gallery.md

 ## Product Gallery with vertical thumbnails

-Changing an image is delivered by hover on the thumbnail or dragging the main image.
+Changing an image is provided by hover on the thumbnail or dragging the main image.
+There are buttons to scroll thumbnails up and down.

 <Showcase showcase-name="Gallery/GalleryVertical" style="min-height:800px">